victorlga/syn-bio-compiler/README.md

 At the time of writing this, I had a total of one year's professional experience as an intern.
 I had already seen three layoffs and one company completely shut down its operations in Brazil.
 These are crazy times for tech dudes.

 As a parody, I'm going to build a programming language capable of simulating the finances in the life cycle of a startup.
-Anyone who can type on a computer can simulate a company's decisions and see if it survives or dies.
+Anyone who can type on a computer can simulate a company's decisions (check design principle #1) and see if it survives or dies.

+## Design Principles
+1. Absolutly everyone should be able to code and write Zombie Startup Script.
+Need to feel almost like plain text.
+Why?
+Raising venture dollars to burn it all until the end of the year is already stressful enough.
+No time to learn stupid code sintax, simulating a startup should be pretty straightforward.
+2. WIP

 ## Language Grammar Description (EBNF)